HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Custom_Operators.rst

-fp8_sdpa_recomp_fwd_dropout                No       No       No       No       No        No       No        Yes        No       No sum_fp8                                    No       No       No       No       No        No       No        Yes        No       No fused_clip_norm                           Yes      Yes       No       No       No        No       No         No        No       No
+fp8_sdpa_recomp_fwd_dropout                No       No       No       No       No        No       No        Yes        No       No sum_fp8                                    No       No       No       No       No        No       No        Yes        No       No fused_clip_norm                           Yes      Yes       No       No       No        No       No         No        No       No block_softmax_adjustment                  Yes      Yes       No       No       No        No       No         No        No       No
 ======================================  ======== ======== ======== ========= ========= ======== ======== ========= ======== ========